 In June 2003, Huizenga joined the Saint Xavier University Athletics staff as the department's Sports Information Director.
+In May 2010, he was promoted to Assistant Athletics Director for Sports Information, and in December 2016, was promoted again to Associate Athletics Director.
 He oversees all the public relations efforts for Cougar Athletics, including all news releases, website maintenance and media guide design/editing.
 During his tenure, Huizenga has significantly enhanced the exposure of the University and its Athletics Department and received several awards for his efforts.
-In May 2010, he was part of the University Relations team that won a Golden Trumpet Award in the "Video News Releases and Films" category for its work with 2009 Cougar Football.
+In September 2014, he became the inaugural winner of the 2013-14 NAIA National Sports Information Director of the Year award.
+Huizenga was also part of the University Relations team that won a Golden Trumpet Award in May 2010 in the "Video News Releases and Films" category for its work with 2009 Cougar Football.
 The entry was a compilation of comprehensive Chicago TV News coverage originating from video highlights of SXU Football's historic 2009 campaign.
 The Golden Trumpet Awards is the premier awards competition for Chicago's public relations and communications professionals.
-At the end of the 2009-10 season, Huizenga was promoted to Assistant Athletics Director for Sports Information.

 As chief designer and editor for all four media guides produced by Saint Xavier University Athletics, Huizenga has created a number of nationally recognized publications.
 In fact, the men's and women's basketball media guide was recognized as "Best in Nation" by the NAIA-SIDA in both 2005 and 2006.
 In 2012 & 2013, the Cougar Football media guide was also recognized as the "Best in Nation" by NAIA-SIDA in the "Football Brochure" category.